Brod8362/dmg/README.md

 name: hosts
 description: the hosts that this file should be deployed to argument(s): the hosts that this file should be deployed to
+note: This directive is NOT required if you do not intend to use any other directives in the file.
+However, if you want to use `only` or `not`, it IS required.

 > `only: arg1, arg2...`